kgtmaven/SoundBlasterUSBAudioMod/README.md

 ## Current Work in Progress
   - DTS Neo:PC Decoder
     - ![VirtualBox_Win10_08_01_2024_12_47_08](https://github.com/kgtmaven/SoundBlasterUSBAudioMod/assets/24592498/2b82fe5d-d1d6-4486-8d2a-b290b0721654)
-    - I'm currently working hard to implement this, but it cannot be offered as additional features at this moment as it conflicts with X-Fi CMSS-3D.
+    - I'm currently working hard to implement this, but it cannot be offered as additional features at this moment. because it conflicts with X-Fi CMSS-3D.

 ## Notes